 I attended Appalachian State University where I played football.
 Graduated with a degree in Criminal Justice.
 I have been a police officer with The Fulton County Police Department for 21 years.
 I am currently the Range Master in charge of firearms training for the department and also a member of our SWAT TEAM.
 Dale Arrowood was actually my instructor when I was in the Academy.
 I have stayed in touch with Dale over the years even after he retired.
 I have him come in and assist me with teaching police cadets how to shoot.

-I have been very active with Winged Ambassoders for about 6 months and really enjoy working with the birds.
+I have been very active with Winged Ambassoders for over a year and really enjoy working with the birds.
 I am currently working on my apprentice falconry certification.

 The thing I like most about falconry is being part of something that goes back thousands of years and sharing a sport with the likes ofsome of the most famous people in history like Moses, Isiah and General George Patton.